mv-lab/nilut/README.md

 where `001.png` is the input unprocessed image, `001_LUTXX.png` is the result of applying each corresponding LUT and `001_blend.png` is the example target for evaluating sytle-blending (in the example the blending is between styles 1,3, and 4 with equal weights 0.33).
 The [complete dataset](https://www.kaggle.com/datasets/photolab/nilut-3d-lut-dataset) includes 100 images (e.g. `001.png`) and their enhanced variants for each 3D LUT (e.g. `001_LUT01.png`).

-### Steps to fit a simple 3D LUT

-1. Get a 3D LUT as a `.cube` file.
-We provide a sample 3D LUT in `dataset/cube-files`.
-2. Generate a Hald image.
-You can check the script `hald.py` and run it with `python hald.py`.
-You can also [download here](https://3dlutcreator.com/downloads/materials/Hald/HALD_256.png) a simple hald.
-This will be our input image I.
-3. Load the 3D LUT using the specific software (e.g. Lightroom) and apply it to the hald.
-This will be our "enahnced" target image I' that reflects the 3D LUT style.
-4. You can now **fit** the 3D LUT transformation using the hald as I and the modified hald as I'.

-See below more details and explanations.

 ### How do we learn?